- Imprint: Vintage Digital

 A Memoir

 Funny, candid and unconventional: the wildly famous but elusive Josephine Baker tells her own story in this enchanting memoir.
 Baker took Paris by storm in the 1920s, dazzling audiences with her humour, beauty and effervescence on stage.
 She became an icon.
-Hemingway, Jean Cocteau and Picasso admired her; Shirley Bassey adored her.
-It was told she strolled the streets of Paris with her pet cheetah who wore a diamond collar.
+Hemingway, Cocteau and Picasso admired her; Shirley Bassey adored her.
+It was said she strolled the streets of Paris with her pet cheetah who wore a diamond collar.

-Formed from a series of conversations with the French journalist Marcel Sauvage, over a period of more than twenty years, and now translated into English for the first time, this gorgeous book offers an insight into one of the most beguiling figures of the twentieth century.
+Formed from a series of conversations with the French journalist Marcel Sauvage over a period of more than twenty years, and now translated into English for the first time, this gorgeous book offers an insight into one of the most beguiling figures of the twentieth century.

 ‘The most sensational woman anyone ever saw’ Ernest Hemingway